-- 34. The project aims at implementing a number of activities and would introduce the following adaptation measures: - Increase water use efficiency to address projected climate change induced reduction in water availability and makes crop production systems less vulnerable to climate change impacts, through the rehabilitation of irrigation systems, introduction of drip irrigation and promotion of water and climate smart agricultural practices.
+- 35. The project aims at implementing a number of activities and would introduce the following adaptation measures: - Increase water use efficiency to address projected climate change induced reduction in water availability and makes crop production systems less vulnerable to climate change impacts, through the rehabilitation of irrigation systems, introduction of drip irrigation and promotion of water and climate smart agricultural practices. - Renovation of main irrigation water supply systems, where water loss reaches up to 80%.
+The demand of water for irrigation is a critical element to maintain important crops along the marz.
+Besides the area is highlighted by the scarcity of water.
+The anticipated change will save water, the irrigated area will be expanded, will promote diversified agriculture and crop yield will be increased thus increasing the incomes of the population. - Establishment of drip irrigation intensive orchards in communities.
+This system will also save water, new orchards will be created, soil degradation will be prevented, saved water will be used for the irrigation of new lands, new fruitful orchards will be established thus increasing populations' income

-- Increase soil organic carbon through(i) promotion mulching, reduced tillage, compost management, prevention of soil erosion and rehabilitation of soils and measures for reducing soil erosion (ii)the establishment of agro forestry systems on degraded slopes and (iii)prevention of erosion of slopes by the planting of dry-resistant species, as well as berries of high demand in the market. - Introduce and promote more heat and drought resistant pasture crops and climate smart livestock management while providing better access to remote pastures (including rehabilitation of rural community roads) to reduce pressure on community pastures, increase pasture rotation and rehabilitation of livestock watering points. - Improve fodder management through the establishment of sowing areas of perennial plants (lucerne, sainfoin) to create a sustainable base for fodder. - Improve agricultural micro-climate through the promotion and rehabilitation of agro-forestry systems in targeted areas; - Promote more drought and salinity tolerant crop/pasture varieties and establish seed banks with drought tolerant crop seeds and easy access of local communities to those seeds; - Promote information sharing, farmer field schools and the promotion of global best practices;
+- Increase soil organic carbon through (i) promotion mulching, reduced tillage, compost management, prevention of soil erosion and rehabilitation of soils and measures for reducing soil erosion (ii) the establishment of agroforestry systems on degraded slopes and (iii) prevention of erosion of slopes by the planting of dry-resistant species, as well as berries of high demand in the market. - Introduce and promote more heat and drought resistant pasture crops and climate smart livestock management while providing better access to remote pastures (including rehabilitation of rural community field track) to reduce pressure on community pastures, increase pasture rotation and rehabilitation of livestock watering points.
+Rehabilitation of community pasturelands and grasslands by means of surface improvement and construction of livestock watering points.
+This activity will undertake improvement of the management of natural grasslands and hay meadows in the project area, including rehabilitation of hay meadows, indigenous reseeding, rotational grazing and restoration of degraded pasturelands, construction of livestock watering points and re-introduction of forage legumes into crop rotations.
+Stock watering points will be located to make better use of pasture resources to utilize pastures, which are underused because of lack of drinking water for lives. - Improve fodder management through the establishment of sowing areas of perennial plants (lucerne, sainfoin) to create a sustainable base for fodder.
+This activity will extend the wintering period of livestock and will promote degradation of adjacent pasturelands, as well as this will increase the fertility of the soil. - Improve agricultural micro-climate through the promotion and rehabilitation of agro-forestry systems in targeted degraded slopes areas.
+Prevention of erosion of slopes by the planting of dry-resistant species, as well as berries of high demand in the market. - Promote more drought and salinity tolerant crop/pasture varieties and establish seed banks with drought tolerant crop seeds and easy access of local communities to those seeds; - Promote information sharing, farmer field schools and the promotion of global best practices; - Strengthened monitoring system for climate smart agriculture, land degradation neutrality, forest and ecosystem adaptation;

-35. The following concrete outputs have been formulated for this component.
+36. The following concrete outputs have been formulated for this component.